 I’m a Mormon.
 I have been all my life.
-Consequently I’ve never drank coffee–ever.
+Consequently, I’ve never drunk coffee–ever.
 Not even once.
+It may seem strange to some, but for me, it’s just a way of life.

 The teaching comes from the Lord’s law of health that was given from God to Joseph Smith, and which echoes similar laws taught in the Bible.